schuchert/schuchert.github.io/_posts/2024-03-02-SoSTaiChiSequence.md

 ### Hero / Lightning Bolt
 ![](/assets/images/QigongSoS/11-HeroPose-Thumbnail.jpg){: .img-float-right}

 This is a both a hamstring stretch, and it might target your knees.
+And your spine.
+Compound (multiple stretches), and complex (more than 6 muscles).

 * Option: Sit on a low bench, place your legs on the sides, feet back, pointing
 * Option: Put a rolled towel under your ankles, pillows between your bum and your feet